hritvik24/CS-207-Project/README.md

 # CREDITS

-:point_right: **DR. TREVOR TOMESH**: FOr Sharing His Great Knowledge to Us and Showing the Applications of Various Different Electronic Components.
+:point_right: **DR. TREVOR TOMESH**: For Sharing His Great Knowledge to Us and Showing the Applications of Various Different Electronic Components.

 :point_right: **ALEX CLARKE**: Being a Best Lab Instructor and Always Ready to Help for Even a Tiny Thing and Also for Making Us Aspirant for the Project.